JS: Array.prototype.with

 this is similar to

-undefined🟢 TIP: good for functional programing style.
+undefined🟢 TIP: this is good for functional programing style.

 Example.
 No arg